Get your home holiday-ready 🎄 SEE ALL IDEAS

 +

 According to Angi and HomeAdvisor, pool screen enclosure costs range from $5,2708 to $16,608, with many homeowners spending around $10,675.
 The type, size, style, and any extra features will add to the total bill.
-Homeowners can expect to pay from $8 to $200 per square foot for an enclosure.
+Homeowners can expect to pay from $8 to $200 per square foot for an outdoor pool enclosure.
 The wide range of pricing depends on the material and the style of the enclosure.
 Labor costs vary according to enclosure material, with polycarbonate and screen costing around $35 per hour to install, while glass enclosures cost approximately $50 per hour to install.
 Homeowners can search online for “inground pools near me” to find a professional who can answer questions regarding small inground pool cost and pool equipment enclosures.

 The average pool screen enclosure cost can vary from the national average as a result of several factors.
 These can include size, height, shape, design, material, brand, labor, number and type of doors, geographic location, and permit fees.
-Those wondering, “How much does a pool cost?” may need to add the price of a pool enclosure to the total bill.
+Those wondering, “How much does a pool cost?” may need to add the price of a pool enclosure screen to the total bill.

 Size and Height